meneal/DevOpsHW4/README.md

 ![switchmigrate3](https://github.com/meneal/DevOpsHW4/blob/master/img/switchmigrate3.png)

-The final big of functionality here is actual mirroring between the two nodes on uploading.
+The final bit of functionality here is actual mirroring between the two redis instances on uploading.
 Again switching back the mirrorFlag boolean on line 21 of infrastructure.js to true the following behavior can be seen:

 - First run the same uploading commands as before:

 `cd App`

 `curl -F "image=@./img/morning.jpg" localhost:8080/upload`

 Then if we visit the meow route [here](http://localhost:8080/meow) with screenshot below: